Preparing Your Toddler for Preschool: Building Confidence And Independence

 Connector Straws and Magnetic Blocks – Ideal for creating intricate structures and discovering new formations.

-Duplex Blocks and Large Wooden Pieces – Introduce size, weight, and stability concepts.
+Duplex Blocks and Large Wooden Pieces – Introduce the concepts of size, weight, and stability.

 Encouraging toddlers to create and share their stories strengthens their cognitive flexibility, emotional expression, and communication skills.
 Storytelling allows children to explore emotions, characters, and perspectives, helping them connect their ideas to real-world experiences.
-Storytelling strengthens language development, creativity, and cognitive processing, assisting toddlers in building social and emotional awareness.
+Storytelling strengthens language development, creativity, and cognitive processing, helping toddlers build social and emotional awareness.

-Create a Supportive Environment – Show genuine interest when your child shares stories, reinforcing confidence in their ideas.
+Create a Supportive Environment – Show genuine interest when your child shares stories to reinforce confidence in their ideas.

-Highlight Story Elements – Discuss the beginning, middle, and end, helping toddlers structure narratives effectively.
+Highlight Story Elements – Discuss the beginning, middle, and end to help toddlers structure narratives effectively.

-Avoid Pressuring for Details – Let your child naturally develop and expand their stories, preventing creative limitations.
+Avoid Pressuring for Details – Let your child naturally develop and expand their stories to prevent creative limitations.

 Celebrate Attempts, Not Perfection: Respond with interest and specific praise, such as “I loved when the bunny hid”.

-Encourage Character Exploration – Discuss the feelings, motives, and decisions of the characters in each story.
+Encourage Character Exploration – Discuss the characters' feelings, motives, and decisions in each story.

 Introduce Storytelling Vocabulary – Teach key terms like “author,” “illustrator,” and “plot” to build language skills.